Thomas-debuger/11401_CS203A/notes/README.md

 * Course Material: Lecture notes on Data Structures.
 * AI Assistance: This content was synthesized, refined, and organized with the assistance of ChatGPT and Gemini AI
-* Implementation: Whenever I review, I read the professor’s slides page by page from start to finish.
-If I encounter any concepts I don’t understand, I take a screenshot of that page, ask AI for clarification, and after understanding its explanation, I add the organized notes to GitHub to maintain a complete learning record.
+* Implementation: Whenever I review, I read the professor’s slides **page by page from start to finish**.
+If I encounter any **concepts I don’t understand**, I take a screenshot of that page, ask AI for clarification, and after understanding its explanation, I add the organized notes to GitHub to maintain a complete learning record.

 ---